Cartermidd/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Header, footer, and main content body** - Using the CSS framework, bootstrap, I made the elements in the header, footer, and main content look better.
+- [x] **Header, footer, and main content body** - Using CSS and the CSS framework, bootstrap, I made the elements in the header, footer, and main content look better.
+It's still a work in progress, but it looks much better than it did when it was just HTML.
-- [ ] **Navigation elements** - I made the navigation elements more clear and made it so you can tell what button you are hovering over.
+- [x] **Navigation elements** - I made the navigation elements more clear and made it so you can tell what button you are hovering over and what page you are currently on.
-- [ ] **Responsive to window resizing** - I made the window size flexible so it works with mobile or desktop or other window sizes.
+- [x] **Responsive to window resizing** - I made the window size flexible so it works with mobile or desktop or other window sizes.
+Most of the items on the pages are responsive as well.
+The objects that aren't responsive yet are just placeholders.
-- [ ] **Application elements** - I did not complete this part of the deliverable.
+- [x] **Application elements** - I added in placeholders for a better way to display products with a link that will be able to lead to the specific product in the future.
+I also added in a featured product display that will be interactive in the future.
-- [ ] **Application text content** - I did not complete this part of the deliverable.
+- [x] **Application text content** - I worked with the CSS file until I got the text to be a font that I liked and to align correctly in the page regardless of the window size.
-- [ ] **Application images** - I did not complete this part of the deliverable.
+- [x] **Application images** - I used CSS to make sure the images didn't align in weird ways with the text.

+Before further polishing, I want to consult with my mom and see what she wants her website to look like.
+I don't want to spend a lot of effort making something look pretty that I may just have to scrap completely.

 ## 🚀 React part 1: Routing deliverable